ConnorWorrell/TheRecipeProject/Recipes/GrilledCheese.md

 # Grilled Cheese

 Note, these servings are quite small, you might want to cook 2 sandwiches.
+I highly recommend something healthy to go with this like a salad.

 ## Ingredients